Spade-and-Archer/UltimateFightARR/README.md

 How to setup:

+## Warning:

+Do not set this to run automatically more than once per day.

 1) Clone the repo to a folder on your computer.
 Do not use the same location that you will store fights.
 This can be done with any tool you like, but an easy way is to download off of github and extract the archive
 2) Open command prompt and `cd` to wherever you put the source code.
 Should be something like